marcin-depcik/tic-tac-toe/README.md

 # TicTacToe
-Simple TicTacToe game in java.
+This is simple TicTacToe game written in java for study purpose.